 - Energy Efficiency: E (40)

-Rare opportunity to acquire a delightful, quite unique, two bedroom stone-built cottage situated close by the shop and doctor’s surgery on a small side road off the loop road through Levenwick, and enjoying fine panoramic views eastwards across open countryside to the sea.
+Enjoying fine panoramic views eastwards across open countryside to the sea, ‘Smola’ is a quirky, unique two bedroom stone-built cottage situated close by the doctor’s surgery on a small side road off the loop road through Levenwick.
+Lerwick approx.17 miles.

-Conveniently there is a small local shop and Doctor’s surgery close by the house, and Levenwick’s fine sandy beach is within walking distance.
+Conveniently there is a Doctor’s surgery close by the house and Levenwick’s fine sandy beach is within walking distance.

-Further amenities are available in the nearby village of Sandwick (approximately five miles to the north) where there is another shop & post office and the South Mainland’s Junior High School and swimming pool.
-There are also other local shops at Bigton to the west and Dunrossness to the south.
+Further amenities are available in the nearby village of Sandwick (approximately five miles to the north) where there is a shop & post office and the South Mainland’s Junior High School and swimming pool.
+There are also other local shops and a petrol station at Dunrossness to the south Bigton to the west.
 Lerwick - Sumburgh buses pass through the village – there is a stop at the shop.

 The South Mainland area has a wide variety of places of interest making the property ideally situated for holiday use, the pier at Leebitton, Sandwick, being the departure point for ferry trips to the island of Mousa and its famous broch, whilst Bigton to the west is the access point for the famous sand tombolo at St Ninian’s Isle.
 Further afield is the croft house museum at Dunrossness, Quendale Mill, RSPB reserves at Spiggie and Sumburgh Head, as well as archaeological sites at Old Scatness and Jarlshof.
 Further information on the South Mainland area can be found at:-

-Entry to the house is through a small front yard enclosed by a stone dyke, the space being laid with stone flags and chips for low maintenance and providing a pleasant place to sit in the morning sun.
-The ledged and braced front door opens to a porch with windows to either side, a stone floor and painted wood lined ceiling, an inner door opening to a wood-lined lobby with coat hooks leading to the living room, a cosy room full of character, the fireplace to the painted stone gable wall with its massive stone lintel being a particular feature along with the huge stone flags to the floor and exposed ceiling beams.
+Entry is through the ledged and braced front door which opens to a porch with windows to either side, a stone floor and wood lined ceiling, an inner door opening to a wood-lined lobby with coat hooks leading to the cosy living room, the fireplace with its massive stone lintel being a particular feature along with the huge stone flags to the floor and exposed ceiling beams.
 The fireplace houses a wood burning stove although there is also a central heating radiator.
-The east-facing window with its deep wood-lined reveals enjoys the view, whilst wood panelling at the rear conceals a useful under-stairs cupboard.
+The east-facing window with its deep reveals enjoys the sea view, whilst painted wood paneling at the rear conceals a useful under-stairs cupboard.

-Off the living room is a small part wood-lined passage leading to the shower room and kitchen, the passage having a tiled floor and handy shelved pantry cupboard which also houses the meters etc. On the left is the attractive painted wood-lined shower room comprising a large wet wall-lined shower enclosure with glazed shower screen, plus a white WC and wash hand basin with mirror doored bathroom cabinet over.
+Off the living room is a small passage leading to the shower room and kitchen, the passage having a tiled floor and handy shelved pantry cupboard which also houses the meters etc. On the left is the attractive painted wood-lined shower room comprising a large wet wall-lined shower enclosure with glazed shower screen, plus a white WC and wash hand basin.
 Checkerboard vinyl tiles are laid to the floor and the deep window reveal provides shelf space for display, toiletries etc. Radiator / towel rail.

 On the other side of the passage is the kitchen which has space for a table & chairs and a southerly aspect, the window being set behind a run of handmade units incorporating a ‘Belfast’ sink set in a solid wood worktop, an integral electric oven and hob with stainless steel cooker hood over, plus plumbing for a washing machine which is included in the sale along with the fridge / freezer.
 Lighting is provided by two ‘rise & fall’ pendant fittings and there is a clothes pulley and quarry tiled floor.
-The freestanding shelf unit is available by separate negotiation.
 The oil-fired combi boiler which supplies central heating and hot water is situated in the kitchen.

-The painted wood stair from the passage leads up to a small landing on the first floor, a bright space lit by a Velux window, with fitted bookshelves and doors, again original, to the two double bedrooms, both bedrooms having windows to the front of the house enjoying the fine views to the sea, and original fireplaces although these are decorative only.
-Bedroom 2 to the right has hand painted wallpaper to one wall and a shelf / hanging rail unit.
-All of the first floor has varnished wooden floor boards.
+The carpeted stair from the passage leads up to a small landing on the first floor, a bright space lit by a Velux window, with fitted bookshelves and original doors, to the two double bedrooms, both bedrooms having windows to the front of the house enjoying the fine views to the sea, and original fireplaces although these are decorative only.
+Bedroom 2 to the right has a shelf / hanging rail unit.

 On the Ground Floor:-